pixeltris/USharp/README.md

 _This is a very rough guide.
 TODO: Improve_

 - Create a USharp folder under "C:/Program Files/Epic Games/UE_4.XX/Engine/Plugins/" (replace the "XX" with the engine version)
-- Copy all of the UShap files into that folder so that the USharp.uplugin file is inside the top level USharp folder
+- Copy all of the USharp files into that folder so that the USharp.uplugin file is inside the top level USharp folder
 - Compile "Managed/PluginInstaller/PluginInstaller.sln", run it and type "build" to build the C# / C++ projects.
 If the C# projects fail to compile manually compile them through "Managed/UnrealEngine.Runtime/UnrealEngine.Runtime.sln"
 - The USharp plugin should now be available in the editor Edit->Plugins->Programming->USharp